digitalcredentials/wallet-attached-storage-spec/spec.md

 3. **Advanced Delegatable Capabilities** ("anyone with the link..." style):
    Use zCaps [Authorization Capabilities v0.3](https://w3c-ccg.github.io/zcap-spec/)
-4. **Policy Based Access Control** (including the familiar "share with this list of people or groups" style): Use the space's `link` property to point to a linkset that includes a URL to an access control policy document.
+4. **Policy Based Access Control** (including the familiar "share with this list of people or groups" style): Use the space's `linkset` property to point to a linkset that includes a URL to an access control policy document.

 ### Authorization Specification Dependencies at a Glance